feedbeat/.github/README.md

-# Web3 feed for all gamers
+# feedbeats - Web3 feed for all gamers -

 ## Background
 ### Hackathon